saylordotorg/course_bio101b/Unit04.md

+---
+layout: default
+title: "BIO101B: Introduction to Molecular and Cellular Biology"
+course_description: "A detailed introduction to molecular biology, including proteins, carbohydrates, lipids, and nucleic acids, water, and other compounds that make up the cell.
+Particular emphasis is placed on the cell membrane, mitosis and meiosis, genetics and gene expression, transcription and translation, and cellular metabolism."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Cells and Cell Membranes** <span id="4"></span> *Cells are the smallest unit of life.
 This unit will help you to understand the characteristics, components, and functions of a cell.
 By